davegarrett/tls13-spec/draft-ietf-tls-tls13.md

 for instance a client might offer shares for several elliptic curves or multiple integer DH groups.
 The shares for each ClientKeyShareOffer MUST by generated independently.
 Clients MUST NOT offer multiple ClientKeyShareOffers for the same parameters.
+Servers receiving duplicate ClientKeyShareOffers SHOULD respond with an "illegal_parameter" alert and close the connection.

 It is explicitly permitted to send an empty "client_key_share" extension as this is used to elicit the server's parameters if the client has no useful information.

 [[TODO: Recommendation about what the client offers.